rumduth/React-Projects/README.md

 - Hooks:
   - `useState` and `useEffect` from React are used for managing state and performing side effects.
   - `useCustomHook` is a custom hook imported from `useCustomHook.js`, used to handle GPS position fetching and loading state management.

+15. **Classy Weather**

+- **Status**: Done
+- **Difficulty**: 2/5

+- Classy Weather is a sleek and intuitive weather forecasting app that provides real-time weather updates based on your location.
+It features daily weather details with easy-to-understand icons and temperature ranges.
+The app remembers your last searched location for convenience and offers accurate, location-based forecasts.
+Stay informed about the weather with Classy Weather's simple yet powerful interface.

+- Location-based Weather Forecasting: Users can enter a location, and the app fetches the weather forecast for that specific location using geocoding to determine the latitude and longitude.

+- Daily Weather Details: The app displays daily weather details including weather icons, maximum and minimum temperatures, and a textual representation of the day (e.g., "Today," "Mon," "Tue").

+- Weather Icons: The app includes functionality to map weather condition codes to corresponding weather icons (e.g., ☀️ for clear sky, 🌧 for rain).

+- Persistent Location Storage: The app saves the last searched location in local storage so that the location is remembered and automatically fetched the next time the app is opened.